 In general, where control of a corporation has been acquired by a person or group of persons, subsection 111(5) of the Income Tax Act (Canada), or the Canadian Tax Act, and equivalent provincial income tax legislation restrict the corporation's ability to carry forward non-capital losses from preceding taxation years.
 We have not performed a detailed analysis to determine whether an acquisition of control for the purposes of subsection 111(5) of the Canadian Tax Act has occurred after each of our previous issuances of common shares or preferred shares.
-In addition, if we undergo an acquisition of control, our ability to utilize noncapital losses could be limited by subsection 111(5) of the Canadian Tax Act.
-As of December 31, 2018, we had Canadian federal and provincial non-capital loss carry forwards of \$42.4 million and \$41.6 million, respectively, which expire beginning in 2027 through 2038.
-In addition, we also have scientific research and experimental development expenditures of \$5.8 million and \$8.4 million, respectively, for Canadian federal and provincial income tax purposes, which have not been deducted.
+In addition, if we undergo an acquisition of control, our ability to utilize non-capital losses could be limited by subsection 111(5) of the Canadian Tax Act.
+As of December 31, 2019 we had Canadian federal and provincial non-capital loss carry forwards of \$86.6 million and \$86.1 million, respectively, which expire beginning in 2027 through 2039.
+In addition, we also have scientific research and experimental development expenditures of \$9.4 million and \$11.1 million, respectively, for Canadian federal and provincial income tax purposes, which have not been deducted.
 These expenditures are available to reduce future taxable income and have an unlimited carry-forward period.
 Research and development tax credits and expenditures are subject to verification by the tax authorities, and, accordingly, these amounts may vary.
 Future changes in our share ownership, some of which are outside of our control, could result in an acquisition of control for the purposes of subsection 111(5) of the Canadian Tax Act.
 Furthermore, our ability to utilize non-capital losses (or U.S. equivalents) of companies that we may acquire in the future may be subject to limitations.
 As a result, even if we attain profitability, we may be unable to use a material portion of our non-capital losses and other tax attributes, which could negatively impact our future cash flows.

-Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.
+Our subsidiary's ability to use our U.S. net operating loss carryforwards and certain other tax attributes for U.S. income tax purposes may be limited.